mit-orcd/orcd-docs-edit/docs/recipes/cuda-q.md

 ```
 salloc -p mit_normal_gpu -G 1
 ```
-Now, load the appropriate modules and activate the `cudaq` (TODO - do we want this ticks here?) virtual environment:
+Now, load the appropriate modules and activate the `cudaq` virtual environment:
 ```
-module load miniforge
-module load cuda
-module load openmpi
 source cudaq_env/bin/activate
 ```
-Finally, we will run the program for 28 qubits, which would be prohitibitive to run with a CPU alone (TODO - double check this and make consistent with the statement above):
+Finally, we will run the program for 28 qubits using the command below, which should take a few seconds on a GPU but would be prohitibitive to run with a CPU alone.
+Note that the `-- target nvidia` is not needed because CUDA-Q should automatically detect the GPU and use it.
 ```
-python test_cudaq.py --target nvidia
+python test_cudaq.py 28 --target nvidia
 ```
-You should get an output of this format, but the numbers could be slightly different due to stochasticity:
+You should get an output similar to the one below, but the numbers 512 and 488 could be slightly different due to stochasticity.
+The "target nvidia" indicates that a GPU is being used.
+If it wasn't, the output would read "Running on target qpp-cpu".

 ```
 Running on target nvidia
 { 0000000000000000000000000000:512 1111111111111111111111111111:488 }
 ```

-## Using One GPU

 ## Using Multiple GPUs
 TODO - link this: https://nvidia.github.io/cuda-quantum/latest/using/examples/multi_gpu_workflows.html